psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 :ref:`user-manual-mode-procedure-specify-new-target-name`
 to obtain the set of historical observations from the Minor Planet Center.

-Older images will also be considered part of the set of historical observations.
+Recently taken images will also be considered part of the set of historical observations.

 .. _user-manual-mode-procedure-asteroid-observation-record: